ivy-lang/ivy-bitcoin/docs/language/Functions.md

 * **ripemd160(preimage: (T: HashableType)) -> Ripemd160(T)**: compute the RIPEMD-160 hash of **preimage**

+* **bytes(item: T) -> Bytes**: coerce `item` to a bytestring (of type Bytes).
+This function does not have any effect on the compiled output or on script execution (since the Bitcoin Script VM treats every item as a bytestring); it only affects typechecking.
+(This cannot be called on an item of type Value.)

 * **==**, **!=**: check equality of any two values of the same type.
 (Note: because of certain limitations of Bitcoin Script, using these operators on Booleans is not allowed.)